 Our business is based on innovation and helping our customers solve some of the world's most complex problems.
 As a knowledge-based business, we believe that the skills, expertise, and experience of our employees, including our NEOs, are unique and critical factors in our overall success.
 The competition for talent in the technology sector is fierce.
 To drive continued successful operational and financial performance, we must attract, motivate, reward, and retain top executive talent.
 Accordingly, our executive compensation program is designed to:

-- Create alignment between executive and shareholder interests - Pay for performance by ensuring incentives are tied to multiple business performance metrics - Provide market competitive compensation to attract and retain top executive talent
+u Create alignment between executive and u Pay for performance by ensuring u Provide market competitive compensation shareholder interests incentives are tied to multiple business to attract and retain top executive talent performance metrics

 Pay for Performance